 - Ability to view CAD data received from customers in WORKXPLORE, allowing them to provide accurate quotes

-- Using libraries of parts from leading suppliers to construct the tool ensures they all comply with recognised global standards
+- Using libraries of parts from leading suppliers to construct the tool ensures they all comply with recognized global standards

-“They all comply with recognised global standards, to ensure we design the most accurate precision tool possible.”
+“They all comply with recognized global standards, to ensure we design the most accurate precision tool possible.”

 Stuart Berry, Manufacturing Director